My Main Page with Links to My Other

 “Youth,” Hine writes, “should be a time for learning that one’s decisions

-have consequences.”
-The young should experiment and grow from their mistakes and
+have consequences.” young individuals should experiment and grow from their mistakes and

 successes.

-While many practices were deplorable, Hine suggests that at
+While many past practices were deplorable, Hine suggests at

 least one idea should be revived.
 Teenagers should be treated in accordance